 I’m a Rust Belt girl at heart.
 I freely admit that I do say “ya’ll,” although I refuse to say “all ya’ll.”
 And I no longer order “pop” at a restaurant, because waitresses here will look at me funny.
 But despite losing a little of my native tongue, a good-sized chunk of my heart is still in Ohio.

 I have lived half my life away from home, but going back a ways, I’ve got a decent Rust Belt pedigree.
 My mom was from the Buffalo, New York, area and my dad is from Port Clinton, Ohio, a town made famous (or infamous) by native son Robert D. Putnam.
 Much of my family from these places remains there today.
 Just thinking of my aunts and uncles and many cousins brings me instantly “home.”
-I hope some of them will join me here on this blog.
+Since I can’t make it home to the Rust Belt near enough, I hope some of them will join me here on this blog.

-Why do writers write?
-To create, question, understand, and connect.
+Why do we writers write?
+To question, understand, and connect.
 Since I can’t easily invite you over for a perch dinner, pierogies, or pop, let’s connect here.